 | Cleanup | Very easy (blend with soap & water) | More complex (multiple parts) |

-“A cordless personal blender is a game-changer for my clients,” says Dr. Alistair Finch, a certified sports nutritionist.
+“A cordless personal blender is a major upgrade for my clients,” says Dr. Alistair Finch, a certified sports nutritionist.
 “It removes the friction between wanting a nutrient-dense post-workout recovery shake and actually making one.
 When it’s this easy, you’re far more likely to stick with your goals.”

 Creative Ways to Use Your Personal Blender – Beyond Smoothies